AFraderaSola/CV/README.md

 # Albert Fradera-Sola CV

-Here You can find my CV on both .pdf and .html formats.

-Additionally, you can find the code behind the documents (cv.Rmd)

-It is all based on Nick Strayer's (@NicholasStrayer) datatdivencv R package (http://nickstrayer.me/datadrivencv/)
+Here you can find the scripts to generate a .pdf and .html version of my curriculum vitae.
+They are based on Nick Strayer's datatdivencv R package (http://nickstrayer.me/datadrivencv/), from which I adapted the code.

+Additionally, you can find the data to generate a network of my CV as explained in my website tutorial (https://afraderasola.github.io/project/cvnetwork/)